Holy Schnitzel logo

 Pros

-Franchisee right of first refusal: Yes (uncommon — only ~10.9% of Food & Beverage systems have this) — gives you priority to buy nearby or available units before the franchisor offers them to others, improving expansion optionality.
+Franchisee right of first refusal: Yes (uncommon - only 10.9% of Food & Beverage franchises).
+Gives you priority to buy nearby or available units, improving your ability to grow or protect your market area.

 Cons